| by Stephanie Argy for The

 spoke to a couple of assistant editors who had worked with

+the format.
 Bock: We also attended the camera and sound

 tests for How High at Panavision.
 I was worried because it